RENEE MONTAGNE, Host:

-Senator BLANCHE LINCOLN (Democrat, Arkansas): In my view, banks were never intended to perform these activities, which have been the single largest factor to these institutions growing so large that taxpayers had no choice but to bail them out in order to prevent total economic ruin.
+BLANCHE LINCOLN: In my view, banks were never intended to perform these activities, which have been the single largest factor to these institutions growing so large that taxpayers had no choice but to bail them out in order to prevent total economic ruin.

 YDSTIE: Lincoln's provision would ban banks eligible for government backing, like loans from the Fed or deposit insurance, from trading derivatives.
 But a top bank regulator, Sheila Bair, who heads Federal Deposit Insurance Corporation, thinks that's a bad idea.

-Ms. SHEILA BAIR (Federal Deposit Insurance Corporation): This idea that somehow now banks can't be doing derivatives, even hedging, is really not a good idea.
+SHEILA BAIR: This idea that somehow now banks can't be doing derivatives, even hedging, is really not a good idea.
 Derivatives are not all evil.